-The government admitted that inflation has eroded the purchasing power of workers who are on N30, 000 minimum monthly wage.
+The government admitted that inflation has eroded the purchasing power of workers who earn a minimum monthly wage of N30,000.

-He spoke after Trade Union Congress (TUC) President Festus Osifo noted that workers have been subjugated and oppressed by the ruling class.
+He spoke after Trade Union Congress (TUC) President Festus Osifo noted that the ruling class has subjugated and oppressed workers.

 The minister said the adjustment had become imperative to reflect what is happening across the globe.